globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

   Pragma: no-cache
   Expires: -1

-Anchor tags and external URLs
+Anchor Tags and External URLs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In order to guarantee user privacy has been given to the various ways a user may leave the application passing to a different external website leaking information about his operations.
 Keep the number of clickable external anchor tags to a minimum.
 The content generated by whistleblowers, recipients, and translators is strictly escaped to prevent the insertion of malicious links.